Luke 19 – The Triumphal Entry

 i.
 The historian Josephus described in detail the embankment around Jerusalem; how it utterly shut up the city before the Romans totally destroyed them (Wars of the Jews, 5.12.1-3).

 ii.
 From Josephus: “All hope of escaping was now cut off from the Jews, together with their liberty of going out of the city.
 Then did the famine widen its progress, and devour the people by whole houses and families; the upper rooms of women and infants that were dying by famine, and the lanes of the city were full of the dead bodies of the aged; the children also, and the young men wandered about the market places like shadows, all swelled with the famine, and fell down dead wheresoever their misery seized them.
 For a time the dead were buried; but afterwards, when they could not do that, they had them cast down from the wall into the valleys beneath.
-When Titus, on going his rounds along these valleys, saw them full of dead bodies, and the thick putrefication running about them, he gave a groan, and spreading out his hands to heave, called God to witness this was not his doing.”
+When Titus, on going his rounds along these valleys, saw them full of dead bodies, and the thick purification running about them, he gave a groan, and spreading out his hands to heaven, called God to witness this was not his doing.”
 (Cited in Spurgeon.
 He adds: “There is nothing in history to exceed this horror.
 But even this is nothing compared with the destruction of a soul.”)

 5. (45-48) The cleansing of the temple.